HonzaMat/PyOpenocdClient/doc/quickstart.rst

         ocd.add_bp(0x2001000, 4, hw=True)
         ocd.remove_bp(0x2001000)

-        # Halting, resuming and reset
+        # Halt, resume and reset
         ocd.resume()
         ocd.halt()
         ocd.reset_halt()
         ocd.reset_run()

-        # Checking target state
+        # Check target state
         print(f"The target state is {ocd.curstate()}")

         if ocd.is_halted():
             print("The target is halted")

-        # Logging
+        # Put a message into OpenOCD's log
         ocd.echo("A custom message to show in OpenOCD log")

-        # Terminating OpenOCD
+        # Terminate OpenOCD and disconnect the Tcl-RPC session
         ocd.shutdown()

 Handling command timeouts
 -------------------------

-If execution of a command takes too long and a configured timeout is exceeded, :py:class:`OcdCommandTimeoutError<py_openocd_client.OcdCommandTimeoutError>` gets raised.
+If execution of a command takes longer than a configured timeout, :py:class:`OcdCommandTimeoutError<py_openocd_client.OcdCommandTimeoutError>` is raised.

-The global default timeout -- applicable to all commands sent by PyOpenocdClient -- can be changed by :py:meth:`set_default_timeout()<py_openocd_client.PyOpenocdClient.set_default_timeout>`.
+The global default timeout, which applies to all commands sent through PyOpenocdClient, can be changed by :py:meth:`set_default_timeout()<py_openocd_client.PyOpenocdClient.set_default_timeout>`.

-It is also possible to specify a timeout for an individual command which then takes precedence over the global timeout.
-That is done via the ``timeout`` parameter, available on certain methods.
+Some of the methods of PyOpenocdClient allow you to specify a timeout for an individual command through the optional ``timeout`` parameter.
+If this parameter is set, it takes precedence over the global timeout.

 .. code-block:: python